 No evidence Chicago cops engaged in sexual misconduct with migrants, probe finds

-An investigation into explosive allegations that Chicago cops engaged in sexual misconduct with migrants has been closed without finding any wrongdoing, the city’s top police oversight official announced Friday.
+An investigation into explosive allegations that Chicago cops engaged in sexual misconduct with migrants has been closed without finding any wrongdoing, the city police oversight agency announced Friday.

-Andrea Kersten, chief administrator of the Civilian Office of Police Accountability, said investigators were unable to find any victims of sexual misconduct, an issue she initially raised during an uncharacteristic news conference weeks after the probe was opened in July.
+The Civilian Office of Police Accountability said investigators were unable to find any victims of sexual misconduct, an issue COPA Chief Administrator Andrea Kersten initially raised during an uncharacteristic news conference weeks after the probe was opened in July.

 Kersten previously told reporters that COPA was made aware of the claims on July 6, the same day a Chicago police spokesperson confirmed the department had opened an investigation alongside the oversight agency.